Intelligent Reflecting Surface-aided URLLC in a Factory Automation Scenario: Introduction

 To overcome the above hurdle, intelligent reflecting surface (IRS) is regarded as a promising solution, which has attracted considerable research interest from both academia and industry \cite{wu2019towards,Basar2019,pan2020reconfigurable}.
 In particular, IRS is a square or circular panel that consists of a large number of passive reflecting elements, each of which can induce an independent phase shift on the impinging electromagnetic (EM) waves.
 Hence, by carefully designing the phase shifts of all reflecting elements, the reflected EM waves can be constructively added with the direct signal from the base station (BS) to enhance the signal power at the desired user, which can enhance the system signal-to-noise (SNR) performance.
-In addition, due to its passive feature, there is no need to install power-hungry hardware devices, such as power amplifier, radio frequency chains, digital-to-analogue conversion (DAC)/analogue-to-digital-to conversion (ADC), and mixers.
-Hence, the IRS can be fabricated with low cost, low power consumption, and light weight.
-Furthermore, the panel can be very thin such that it can be readily installed on walls, ceilings, street lamp, etc. As a result, the IRS is an ideal auxiliary communication device that can be integrated into the factory environment to enhance the desired signal power when the direct signal is blocked by large machinery or other obstacles.
-A comprehensive survey on the research of IRS-aided wireless communications was provided in \cite{gongsurvey2020,marco2020,qingqingwusurvey}.
-Recently, some channel modeling results were reported in \cite{emilchannelmodel,wankaitwc}.